 Most of us are interested in trying to improve strength as this is hugely beneficial to health, appearance and lifestyle.
 Strength development is so important, multiple studies have shown that people tend to lose bone density and muscle mass as they age and, with this loss, quality of life deteriorates.
 Resistance training can reverse this.

 On this page, we’re going to give you an ideal home equipment setup to help you increase strength and improve body composition.
 An example of a workout you could do with this equipment can be found here.
-Our focus is to support home workouts for busy people and to that end we think the equipment below is the optimal setup, we’ve provided links to view the equipment on Amazon.
+Our focus is to support home workouts for busy people and to that end we think the equipment below is the optimal setup.

 If you’re not in a position to get the complete list of equipment then you could get a minimal subset of the equipment first and then over the course of a few months pick up the remaining items.
 There is also the option of initially starting with pure bodyweight training but our experience is that with just a few extra pieces of equipment, you can introduce much more variety and, with this greater variety, you will be much more likely to stick to a training program.